 The other big use of mobile wallets is for peer-to-peer payments, that is, sending money to individuals.
 All you need is their email address or a phone number.
 You register once and never exchange bank account numbers or personal information.

-Google Wallet and Popmoney are popular options.
+Google Wallet is a popular option.
 Once again, link your credit card with the wallet, and then use it to settle up after a big dinner or send money to your kid at college.

 Yes, especially when you consider that traditional credit and debit cards aren’t always secure.